arenadata/adcm/spec/usecase/action/onhost.rst

 Cluster Action on Host
 ^^^^^^^^^^^^^^^^^^^^^^

-1. :term:`Bundle Developer` adds action to a component like follows
+1. :term:`Bundle Developer` adds action to a cluster like follows

 .. code-block:: yaml